kstacker/kstacker/docs/index.rst

       kstacker optimize parameters.yml

-- When the optimization computation is finished, run the gradiant by launching in a terminal::
+- When the optimization computation is finished, run the gradient by launching in a terminal::

     kstacker reopt parameters.yml